The 2018 application cycle is now closed. Please visit the EHA TRTH

 Travel and accommodation for follow-up meetings are arranged and covered by EHA and ASH.
 Economy class airfare, up to € 1000 per meeting, is arranged and covered by EHA and ASH.
 Three nights accommodation, per follow-up meeting, are arranged in a designated hotel and covered by EHA and ASH.

-The trainee is responsible for additional hotel nights and airfare costs above the established allowable amounts.
+The participant is responsible for additional hotel nights and airfare costs above the established allowable amounts.
 Additional details of the TRTH travel policy are communicated to awardees upon acceptance into the program.

 TRTH Application Procedure